bmx-ng/bmx-site/docs/api/brl/brl_blitz.md

 Float is a 32 bit floating point BlitzMax primitive type.
 End Rem

+SuperStrict

-Local a:float
+Local a:Float

 a=1

-for i=1 to 8
+For Local i:Int = 1 To 8
-	print a
+	Print a
 	a=a*0.1
-next

-for i=1 to 8
+Next

+For Local i:Int = 1 To 8
 	a=a*10
-	print a
+	Print a
-next
+Next
 ```

 ### `Double`